 If you have any serious food allergies that you would like us to be aware of please contact us at least 2 weeks prior to the opening event and we will do everything we can to accommodate you.
 This is especially critical if cross contact may be an issue.
 If you are a vegetarian or have other food restrictions the 2 weeks notice also applies.
 I will likely try to create an alternative menu option that covers all food limitations that I have been previously informed of.

 Are meals included?

-A continental breakfast will be included and will likely consist of a variety of fresh baked goods, cereals, and fresh fruits.
+A continental breakfast will be included and will likely consist of a variety of fresh baked goods cereals, and fresh fruits.
 A welcome dinner is also included, and there may be other impromptu dinners and food events provided as well.
-In general, however, you will be responsible for providing your lunch and dinner unless otherwise informed at the time.
+In general, however you will be responsible for providing you’re lunch and dinner unless otherwise informed at the time.